 Prior to becoming a superintendent, my educational experiences included teaching children with disabilities, being a school psychologist, directing special education programs, and serving as assistant superintendent of instruction in the Northern Shenandoah region of Virginia.
 I have served on many state and national boards including the Governor’s School Readiness Task Force and the Virginia Early Childhood Advisory Council.
-I currently serve on the Governing Board of the American Association of School Adminstrators (AASA) and the Minority Student Achievement Network (MSAN).
-I recently served on the State Special Education Advisory Committee along with serving in leadership roles on state and national school administration organizations.
+I serve on the Governing Board of the American Association of School Adminstrators (AASA) and the Minority Student Achievement Network (MSAN).
+I recently served on the State Special Education Advisory Committee, along with serving in leadership roles on state and national school administration organizations.

 My wife, Lori, is Executive Director for the Boys & Girls Club.
 We have a 29-year old daughter who is a lawyer in Richmond, a 25-year old daughter who teaches special education in Loudoun County, and a 22-year old daughter who is a teaching assistant in Rockingham County.